Namyalg/FIR-Classifier/README.md

 ![Sample FIR](assets/fir.jpg?raw=true "FIR")

-This is the prototype developed for the classification of FIRs written in the language Kannada, it is deployed at : https://fir-classification.herokuapp.com/
+This is the prototype developed for the classification of FIRs written in the language Kannada.

 ### Working model